denizgenc/my-public-notes/accessibility/cpacc_exam_prep/01_disabilities_challenges_assistive_tech.md

 # B. Categories and Characteristics of Disabilities and Associated Barriers

+## Stuff I didn't know
+Epilepsy/seizure disabilities is a category of disability

 # C. Assistive Technologies and Adaptive Strategies

 # D. Demographics and Statistics